-Historically, our PBM Services were offered to Plan Sponsors and were designed to promote a broad range of cost-effective, clinically appropriate pharmacy benefit management services through our network of retail pharmacies and our dedicated traditional mail service distribution facility.
-Over the past several years we have focused on building our Specialty Services for strategic growth.
-Consequently, the PBM Services' managed care business has decreased as a percentage of total revenue.
+Our PBM Services are offered to Plan Sponsors and are designed to promote a broad range of cost-effective, clinically appropriate pharmacy benefit management services through our network of retail pharmacies and our traditional mail service distribution facility.
+Over the past several years we have focused on building our Specialty Services for strategic growth, and have lost a significant amount of PBM Services business, including the loss of our contracts with Centene Corporation and excelleRx.
+Consequently, Specialty Services revenues represent 75% of our total revenue.